Child Poverty

 2. Use Knowledge

-We will make sure the council understands and uses the best available evidence on tackling child poverty.
+We will make sure the Council understands and uses the best available evidence on tackling child poverty.
 By gathering and sharing this knowledge, we aim to help the Council make informed decisions.
 This process connects research with real-world actions, making it easier for policymakers to use the evidence effectively.

 3. Support New Research